Deeksha90/Spark_Project_Pima-Indians-Diabetes-Database/README.md

 We performed data cleaning and pre-processing.
 Also checked for missing values and necessary data type conversions if needed.

 # Data Modelling
-We applied two data model on outcome variable and other predictors.
-We compared the results we got with evaluation metrices and got the best performing model.
+We implemented data pipeline for performing data modelling and evaluation.
+As this is a classification problem, we used MLlib's Logistic Regression for modeling this problem.
+We also added three more models in the pipeline - Naive Bayes, Random Forest and GBT Classifier.

 # Transformation
 Created label from target variable
 Applied vector assembler to transform variables into features